PathologyDataScience/HistomicsML2/docs/data-create.rst

 .. code-block:: bash

-  $ mkdir boundary centroid svs
+  $ mkdir boundary centroid svs tif

-*myproject* will contain the final transformed data in .h5 format that is ready for ingestion (see below).
+*myproject* is the base folder will contain all data needed to produce and import a HistomicsML dataset.
 The *svs* directory contains the whole-slide image files to be analyzed.
+The *tif* directory will contain tif conversions of the whole-slide image files needed for visualization.
 Data from a single slide is provided in the Docker images as an example.

 2. Convert whole-slide images to pyramidal tif format